Warabi Station

 Warabi Station (蕨駅, Warabi-eki) is a passenger railway station located in the city of Warabi, Saitama, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Warabi Station is served by the Keihin-Tōhoku Line linking Saitama Prefecture with central Tokyo and Kanagawa Prefecture, and is located 19.7 kilometers from Tokyo Station.

 Layout

 The station has one island platform serving two tracks, with an elevated station building.
-The station has a Midori no Madoguchi staffed ticket office.

 Platforms

 History

 The station opened on 16 July 1893.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 61,829 passengers daily (boarding passengers only).